lenizeramos/my-track-app/README.md

 All the requests should have the domain of `http://localhost:3000`.

-- GET `/accounts`: get all the accountsnp
+- GET `/accounts`: get all the accounts
 - POST `/accounts`: saves a new account

   expects: